Murray helps Nuggets hang on to beat Suns 108-107 in OT

-DENVER (AP) — Jamal Murray scored seven of his 27 points in overtime and the Denver Nuggets regrouped to beat the Phoenix Suns 108-107 in their home opener Friday night after Ricky Rubio tied the game late in regulation when he was fouled on a half-court shot.
+Murray scored seven of his 27 points in OT and the Denver Nuggets regrouped to beat the Phoenix Suns 108-107 in their home opener Friday night after Ricky Rubio tied the game late in regulation when he was fouled on a half-court shot.

 Murray hit two free throws with 19.4 seconds remaining in overtime to give the Nuggets the lead.
-Devin Booker took a last-second shot for Phoenix, but was blocked by Torrey Craig.
-It was Craig’s fourth block of the game.
+Devin Booker took a last-second shot for Phoenix, but Craig glided over from the opposite side to get a hand on the jumper.

+“Sometimes you need games like that,” said Craig, who had four blocked shots.
+“You can learn from it.”

-Nikola Jokic finished with 23 points, 14 rebounds and 12 assists to help the Nuggets escape.
+Nikola Jokic finished with 23 points, 14 rebounds and 12 assists to help the Nuggets escape after leading by nine with 3:10 remaining in the fourth.

 Rubio extended the game in improbable fashion when he dribbled up the court and launched a 3-pointer as Malik Beasley grabbed his arm with 1.8 seconds remaining in regulation.
 He made all three free throws.

+“Just an immature play by me.
+I’ve got to learn time and score,” Beasley said.
+“We still pulled it out and still made great plays.”

-In overtime, Murray took over.
+In overtime, Murray took control.
 His game-winning free throws came soon after Gary Harris swatted the ball away from Frank Kaminsky down low.

-Phoenix had Rubio, Aron Baynes and Kelly Oubre Jr. all foul out in OT.
+Rubio, Aron Baynes and Kelly Oubre Jr. all fouled out in OT.
 Oubre led the team with 23 points.

-The Suns were 31 of 32 from the line in the game.
+“We fought hard all night,” Booker said.
+“Couple of things we need to clean up on, but we faced adversity tonight and we responded well to it.”

+Especially at the line, where the Suns went a combined 31 of 32.
+Kaminsky was 11 of 11, Rubio 7 of 7 and Oubre 6 of 6.

+“If we keep playing like that it’s going to be a good season,” Rubio said.

 Before Beasley’s unnecessary foul, he was having quite a fourth quarter — scoring eight straight points for Denver during a critical stretch.
-Jerami Grant also came up big in the fourth quarter with a crowd-energizing, one-handed dunk off a missed 3-pointer.
+Jerami Grant also came up big in the fourth with a crowd-energizing, one-handed dunk off a missed 3-pointer.

 The Nuggets have improved in each season under coach Michael Malone, going from 33 wins his first season to 40, 46 and 54 last season when the team earned the No. 2 overall seed in the West.
-A big reason for their success was an NBA-best 34-7 mark at home.
+A big reason for their success was an NBA-best 34-7 mark at home in 2018-19.
 Malone has challenged them to improve that record.

 “Let’s hold ourselves to an even higher standard,” he said.